You are currently viewing It’s the day after Mother’s Day, remembering my mother

 The day after Mother’s Day hits different

-While nearly 16 years have passed since my mother died, the day after Mother’s Day is always difficult, it hits different.
-Why?
-I’m not sure but I think it’s because on Mother’s Day, I need to put my tears aside and enjoy the ones who are with me.
-Yesterday, I enjoyed long phone calls, text messages, lunch at a restaurant, a homemade card, and flowers.
-My mother would have given me serious flack if I ignored yesterday’s blessings.
+It’s been about 16 years since my mother passed away, but the day after Mother’s Day always feels particularly difficult for me.
+I’m not entirely sure why, but I think it’s because on Mother’s Day, I have to set aside my sadness and focus on appreciating the people who are still in my life.
+Yesterday, I enjoyed long phone calls, received text messages, went out for lunch, cherished a homemade card, and received flowers.
+My mother would have given me a hard time if I had overlooked the blessings of yesterday.

 But today, in the quiet, I’m remembering my own mother.
 Her sacrifices, sorrows, and joys somehow affect me today.
 I miss her still.